 6. Use breathing and body language as a helpful guide

 Watch your partner carefully and use their body language and breathing rhythm to give you hints as to their mental state.
 You may want to repeat your suggestions a few times, just like you would the verses to a song.
 Watch for signs of tension in our partner’s eyes, fingers, and toes.
-Some signs that they aren’t quite there yet are darting, nervous eyes, and tapping or wiggling toes and fingers.
+Some signs that they aren’t quite there yet are darting, nervous eyes

 Keep an eye on the breathing, too.
 Is it irregular and shallow?
 Just keep working through the relaxation techniques until maximum relaxation is achieved.